Moby Doll's impact in scientific research

-Moby Doll's impact in scientific research was enormous and in a sense unrepeatable.
-He was the first ever killer whale (orca) to be studied at close quarters alive, initiating pioneering research about his very misunderstood species.
-Few other individual animals have ever changed the way their species was perceived more than Moby Doll.

-Up to 1964, "whale research was done postmortem," said Center for Whale Research founder Ken Balcomb, and the main discoveries were the remains of what whales had eaten, in their stomachs.
+Moby Doll, who in 1964 in British Columbia became the second ever captive orca, was the first orca (killer whale) to be studied scientifically at close quarters alive.

+Ken Balcomb, the founder of the Center for Whale Research, became one of the main researchers on Moby Doll's population, the southern resident orcas.
+He recalled that at the time of Moby Doll's captivity, "Whale research was done postmortem."
+It was "the shoot-and-dissect school of biology."
 The Marine Mammal Biological Laboratory in Seattle was hunting and killing orcas for its research.
+Moby Doll began the transformation of the species' image, followed by the next few captive orcas.
+They initiated "an immense amount of science," Balcomb reflected.

 Sounds

-Killer whale sounds had been recorded five times in the years 1956-1961, but their production had never been scientifically studied before Moby Doll's captivity.
+Orca sounds had been recorded five times in the years 1956-1961, but their production had never been scientifically studied before Moby Doll's captivity.

 First recordings, 17 July 1964

-Using hydrophones, scientists began recording the whale's vocalizations immediately he was brought to Vancouver, British Columbia.
-He talked "almost non-stop"—unsurprisingly for his type of killer whale (Southern Resident).
-Scientists found that in the busy port "at the sound of approaching vessels the voice registers signs of panic, but this dies away as the vessel moves on."
-The day after arriving at Burrard Dry Dock, the juvenile orca made pulsed long-distance calls answered by a killer whale two miles away.
-"The captive became very excited and sent out louder, rapid chatter sound when it heard the calls from outside," said UBC researcher Harold Fisher.
+Using hydrophones, scientists began recording Moby Doll's vocalizations immediately he was brought to Vancouver, British Columbia by his captors, the Vancouver Aquarium.
+He talked "almost non-stop," as is usual for his type of orca (southern resident).

+The scientists listening to Moby Doll found that in the busy port "at the sound of approaching vessels the voice registers signs of panic, but this dies away as the vessel moves on."
+The day after arriving at Burrard Dry Dock, the juvenile orca made long-distance pulsed calls answered by an orca two miles away.
+University of British Columbia (UBC) researcher Harold Fisher said, "The captive became very excited and sent out louder, rapid chatter sound when it heard the calls from outside."

 A tape of Moby Doll kept by Fisher would years later have great significance for the pivotal orca scientist John Ford (see below).

 Schevill and Watkins

-Schevill and Watkins' pioneering study of Moby Doll created the fundamental basis for understanding killer whale sounds.
+Schevill and Watkins' pioneering study of Moby Doll created the fundamental basis for understanding orca sounds.

 William E. Schevill (1906-1994) was a paleontologist who first heard the underwater sounds of whales while working for the US Navy during World War II, in the fight against U-boats.
 He was inspired to become a cetologist and leading pioneer in the study of whale sounds, working at the Woods Hole Oceanographic Institution.
-The killer whale Moby Doll represented the 21st species of cetacean that he studied.
+The orca Moby Doll represented the 21st species of cetacean that he studied.

 In August 1964, he traveled from Woods Hole to Vancouver with his associate William A. Watkins to study Moby Doll for two days.
 They carried with them a hydrophone and their portable custom "Rowboat Recorder".

-Moby Doll's seapen at Jericho Beach proved to be an exceptionally good, quiet site for the scientists' study.
+In their scientific paper, Schevill and Watkins wrote that Moby Doll's seapen at Jericho Beach (where he had been moved) proved to be an exceptionally good, quiet site for their study.
 They did not have to deal with noisy pumps and noisy echoes coming from the walls of a tank, as in some previous studies of cetaceans, and the location had very little traffic of any kind, especially at night, when Moby Doll was most vocal and they did their most crucial work.